LightBoy01/ai-job-spot/src/content/briefings/briefing-db0bc9cee339ab4e90a4d2ebd640c5a905dfa64beb8f0d939e9c6884c7e6a9aa.md

   - articles
 excerpt: >-
   Autonomous systems increasingly face value-laden choices.
-This blog post introduces the idea of designing “conflict-sensitive” autonomous traffic agents that explicitly recognise, reason about, and ac
+This blog post introduces the idea of designing "conflict-sensitive" autonomous traffic agents that explicitly recognise, reason about, and ac
 ---
 &#160; Autonomous systems increasingly face value-laden choices.
-This blog post introduces the idea of designing “conflict-sensitive” autonomous traffic agents that explicitly recognise, reason about, and act upon competing ethical, legal, and social values.
+This blog post introduces the idea of designing "conflict-sensitive" autonomous traffic agents that explicitly recognise, reason about, and act upon competing ethical, legal, and social values.
 We present the concept of Value-Aligned Operational Design Domains (VODDs) &#8211; a framework that embeds stakeholder value hierarchies and contextual handover rules [&#8230;]